mikkelsvartveit/thesis/masterproject/text/content/06-conclusion.md

 ## Future work

 <!--
+TODO:
-Sliding window, for classification of full binary with data?
+- Sliding window, for classification of full binary with data?
 -->